Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

 where $\Gamma_i$ and $\rho_i$ denote the fraction of parity-check nodes and the fraction of edges that are connected to parity-check nodes of degree~$i$ respectively (and also since $\sum_i \Gamma_i = 1$); \item equality~(c) holds since

-where $d_{\text{c}}^{\text{avg}}$ denotes the average parity-check node degree; \item equality~(d) holds since $\lambda'(0) = \lambda_2$; \item inequality~(e) is due to the stability condition for the BEC (where $p \lambda'(0) \rho'(1) < 1$ is a necessary condition for reliable communication on the BEC under BP decoding); and finally \item equality~(f) follows from the analysis in \cite[Appendix~VI]{Sason_LDPC09} (an upper bound on $\lambda_2$ is derived in \cite[Eq.~(120)]{Sason_LDPC09}, and the average parity-check node degree scales like $ \log \frac{1}{\varepsilon} $). \end{itemize}} Hence, from the above chain of inequalities and \eqref{eq: B}, it follows that, for a small gap to capacity, the parameter $B$ in Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy} scales (at least) like
+where $d_{\text{c}}^{\text{avg}}$ denotes the average parity-check node degree; \item equality~(d) holds since $\lambda'(0) = \lambda_2$; \item inequality~(e) is due to the stability condition for a BEC with an erasure probability $p$, which states that satisfying the inequality $p \lambda'(0) \rho'(1) < 1$ is a necessary condition for reliable communication under BP decoding (see \cite[Theorem~3.65]{RiU_book}); \item equality~(f) follows from the analysis in \cite[Appendix~VI]{Sason_LDPC09} (an upper bound on $\lambda_2$ is derived in \cite[Eq.~(120)]{Sason_LDPC09}, and the average parity-check node degree scales like $ \log \frac{1}{\varepsilon} $). \end{itemize}} It therefore follows from the above chain of inequalities and \eqref{eq: B} that, for a small gap to capacity, the parameter $B$ in Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy} scales (at least) like

 Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy} is therefore useful for the analysis of this LDPC code ensemble.
 As is shown above, the parameter $B$ in \eqref{eq: B} tends to zero rather slowly as we let the fractional gap $\varepsilon$ tend to zero (which therefore demonstrates a rather fast concentration in Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy}). \end{example}